What is it?

 What is the warranty?

 All of our products come with a one-year warranty, excluding normal wear and tear on cycle components.
 Some of those come with their own manufacturer’s warranty.
 We stand behind our products and gladly offer support to our customers outside the warranty period, even to second owners.
+Velocity Velos is solely responsible for warranty service.
+Terra Trike warranties do not apply to Velocity Velos products.

 How does it steer?